tuva-health/claims_preprocessing_redshift/README.md

 Join the conversation on [Slack](https://tuvahealth.slack.com/ssb/redirect#/shared-invite/email)!
 We'd love to hear from you on the #claims-preprocessing channel.

 ## Database Support
-This package has been written for Snowflake.
-Redshift is available [here](https://github.com/thutuva/claims_preprocessing_redshift)
+This package has been written for Redshift.
+Snowflake is available [here](https://github.com/tuva-health/claims_preprocessing_snowflake)